ameliatodd2002/University_of_Texas_Data_Science_and_Businees_Analaytics_Program/Projects/Project5_Supervised_Learning-Classification/README.md

 - requirements.txt – List of required Python libraries.

+Models Tested & Performance:

+This project evaluated multiple supervised learning models for predicting cancellations.

+1. Logistic Regression Analysis:
+- Tested a Logistic Regression Model to predict cancellations.
+- Results: Moderate accuracy but weaker than decision tree models, as it struggled to capture nonlinear patterns.
+2. Decision Tree Model (Baseline):
+- Basic decision tree classifier tested.
+- Strengths: Captured complex interactions in the data.
+- Weaknesses: Overfitted the training data, reducing generalization ability.
+3. Pre-Pruned Decision Tree:
+- Applied pre-pruning (max depth, min samples split, min samples leaf) to prevent overfitting.
+- Results: Improved generalization but still slightly over-complex.
+4. Post-Pruned Decision Tree (Final Model Chosen):
+- Used cost-complexity pruning (CCP) to remove unnecessary branches.
+- Final Performance:
+  - Accuracy: 86.9%
+  - Recall: 85.6%
+  - Precision: 76.6%
+  - F1 Score: 0.808
+  - Balanced generalization & accuracy.

+Why Decision Tree (Post-Pruned) Was Selected:
+- Higher interpretability than logistic regression.
+- Better performance than the pre-pruned model.
+- More generalizable than the unpruned decision tree.

 Analysis and Findings:

 Actionable Insights and Recommendations for INN Hotels:

+- The final post-pruned decision tree model achieved an F1 score of 0.808, making it the most reliable and generalizable predictive model.
-- The final predictive model can correctly identify 85.6% of canceled bookings.
+- The model correctly identifies 85.6% of canceled bookings.
-- Key predictors of cancellation:
+- Top predictors of cancellation:
   - Longer lead time
-  - Online market segment type
+  - Market segment type (Online bookings more likely to cancel)
-  - Higher average price per room
+  - Higher average room price
-- Patterns observed from the decision tree:
+- Patterns Observed from the Decision Tree:
   - A booking is more likely to be canceled if:
   - Lead time ≤ 16.5 days
   - No special requests
   - Not from the online market segment
   - Weekend nights ≤ 0.5
   - Average price per room ≤ 68.5
   - Not from the offline market segment
   - Arrival date is the 30th or later

-Business recommendations:
+Business Recommendations:

-- Implement an automated system where new bookings are run through the post-pruned decision tree model.
-If a booking is predicted to be canceled, hotel managers should be alerted to make contingency plans.
+- Implement an automated flagging system where each booking is analyzed using the decision tree model.
+High-risk bookings can trigger alerts for hotel managers.
-- Consider adjusting cancellation and refund policies based on the probability of cancellation.
-For example, rooms predicted to be canceled could be double-booked with a flexible reservation system.
+- Adjust cancellation and refund policies based on predicted likelihood of cancellation.
+For example, rooms at high risk of cancellation could be double-booked using a flexible reservation system.
-- Continue collecting data and retrain the model periodically to ensure accuracy in predicting cancellations over time.
+- Continue collecting and analyzing booking data to keep the model updated and improve predictive accuracy over time.

 Installation and Setup: